parrotgeek1/Cross-Species_Gene_Finder/README.md

         !CSGFBatchV1:Nasonia giraulti:1e-30:2000,3000

-The default buffer size is 1000 bases on both sides, if unspecified.
+Any input parameters not given will be prompted for at the start of the program, except for the default buffer size, which is 1000 bases on both sides if unspecified.

 Extraneous spaces between colons and commas, or at the END of the line, will be ignored.
 The file must start with EXACTLY !CSGFBatchV1 in that capitalization, with no extra spaces.